 “Watkins Glen is really fast, so the biggest thing there is to get your car good under braking so you can make passes during the race.
 Usually, where you can gain the most time is in the braking zones.”

-What sections or turns are the most challenging at Watkins Glen International?
+What sections or turns are the most challenging at Watkins Glen?

 “It just depends on how your car is handling.
 I think they can all present problems.
 As the race goes on, turn one becomes more of an issue because it’s downhill and the brakes start to get worn out.
 The wheel hop becomes more prevalent as the race goes on.
-That is the one you’ve got to watch for me during the race, but they all present different challenges.”
+For me, that is the one you’ve got to watch during the race, but they all present different challenges.”

 How does Watkins Glen International differ from Sonoma Raceway?